Only an addict can describe the euphoria that comes from that first outlaw hit of Oxycontin.

 Hays, 42, at the time had been suffering excruciating back pain from a car accident, preventing a decent night of sleep.
 The much weaker painkillers he had been given weren’t doing the trick.

 Hays knew that ingesting the Oxycontin was wrong.
 But he also believed the claims of sales representatives that Oxycontin is safe and nonaddictive.

 Oxycontin: the addictive cycle begins

-The addiction advanced rapidly.
-Within six weeks, he was stealing Oxycontin from patients, crushing up the pills to mix in a saline solution, loading it into a hypodermic needle and plunging it into his arm.
+Addiction advanced rapidly.
+Within six weeks, he was stealing Oxycontin from patients, crushing up the pills to mix in a saline solution, loading it into a hypodermic needle, and plunging it into his arm.
 He also bought Oxycontin from local pharmacies under false names.

 Trying to get out